GuilhermeFior/currency-tracker/README.md

 **2. Connect to Airflow via the URL: [http://localhost:8080](http://localhost:8080).**

-The username is `airflow`, the same as the password.
+The username and password are `airflow`.

 **3. At the end of the operation, stop Docker Compose**